LoftyerLK/LoftyerLK.github.io/index.md

 layout: page
 ---

-# Home

 <img src="https://caihanlin.com/caihanlin.jpg" class="floatpic">

 Here is **Kai Lin (林凯)**.<br>

-Associate Professor, Master's Supervisor, Executive Committee Member of the Internet of Things Special Committee of CCF.
+An Associate Professor, Master's Supervisor, Executive Committee Member of the Internet of Things Special Committee of CCF.
 Has successively served as the principal investigator or participated in national-level and provincial-level projects such as the Youth Project of the National Natural Science Foundation of China and the Youth Project of the Shandong Provincial Natural Science Foundation.
-Youth Project and the Shandong Provincial Natural Science Foundation's Youth Project.

 ---

 ## Research Interests

-- Internet of Everything
+- Internet of Things
 - Radio Frequency Identification Technology
 - Underwater Wireless Sensor Network